Squillz05/BlueTeamTools/Notes.md

 What to check inside Redis:
-Security settings in redis.conf: bind 127.0.0.1
+Security settings in redis.conf:
+# DO NOT bind to localhost on a scored service
+# bind 127.0.0.1   (leave commented out)
 protected-mode yes
 requirepass <password>
-rename-command FLUSHALL ""
-rename-command CONFIG ""
-rename-command SHUTDOWN ""
+# Do not rename commands unless you confirm scoring does not use them

 Persistence settings:
 dir
 dbfilename
 appendonly
 appendfsync

 Modules:
 redis-cli MODULE LIST

 Keys and data:
 redis-cli INFO
 redis-cli KEYS '*'
 redis-cli TYPE <key>

-Workflow to secure Redis:
+Workflow to secure Redis (Rule-Compliant):
 Edit /etc/redis/redis.conf
-Set bind 127.0.0.1
-Set protected-mode yes
+Ensure protected-mode yes
 Set requirepass to a strong password
-Disable dangerous commands by renaming them to empty strings Restart Redis: systemctl restart redis
+Do NOT change bind address (scoring engine must reach Redis) Restart Redis: sudo systemctl restart redis
-Firewall the port: ufw deny 6379
+Firewall: block Red Team IPs only, never block 10.10.10.10 or 10.10.10.11

 ---------------------------------------------------------------------